TheCheapestPixels/pandacademy/papers_and_talks.md

 * Manifold Dual Contouring: https://people.engr.tamu.edu/schaefer/research/dualsimp_tvcg.pdf
 * "Procedural Generation of Rock Piles using Aperiodic Tiling": https://hal.science/hal-00463273/document Turn mesh volumes into rock piles with a technique similar to marching cubes.
+* "Image Quilting for Texture Synthesis and Transfer": https://people.eecs.berkeley.edu/~efros/research/quilting/quilting.pdf Turns a small sample image of a kind-of-repetitive texture into a large one made up of copypasted bits.
+  Can also do style transfer.

 ### Planets and Terrain